Hill Democrats say Education Dept. tried to interfere in probe, remove investigator

 Inspectors general provide independent oversight at federal departments and agencies, with the intent that they are free from the influence of political appointees in order to act on behalf of taxpayers.

 In this case, Scott cites a letter dated Jan.
 3 obtained from Education Department deputy secretary Mitchell Zais to Bruce.
-In the letter, according to Scott, Zais wrote that he found it “disturbing” Bruce was proceeding with the probe of ACICS and “asked (her) to reconsider any plan” to review the department’s decision to restore its accreditation.
+In the letter Zais wrote that he found it “disturbing” Bruce was proceeding with the probe of ACICS and “asked (her) to reconsider any plan” to review the department’s decision to restore its accreditation.

 Bruce, Scott said, then “communicated her plans to continue” the investigation and “underscored the importance of maintaining independence from the department.”
 A few weeks later, Zais notified Bruce that she would be removed from the position.